-Work by Susan Grier
+Work by Alex Gray

 Southern Highland Craft Guild at the Folk Art Center, Blue Ridge Parkway Milepost 382, Asheville.
-Aug.
-10, from 10am-4pm - "Annual Wood Day."
-Makers of the Southern Highland Craft Guild will convene at the organization's headquarters, the Folk Art Center, to showcase a variety of woodworking techniques at the annual Wood Day.
-Visitors are invited to join more than 15 fine masters of wood as they demonstrate their craft.
-From 1-3pm, enjoy the annual carve-off competition during the event where woodcarvers attempt to be the fastest at carving wooden birds.
-This event is free to the public and includes opportunities to get hands-on with basic woodworking techniques.
+Sept.
+21 - 22, from 10am-4pm - "44th Annual Heritage Weekend".
+This free celebration of mountain heritage is held by the Southern Highland Craft Guild featuring demonstrations of traditional crafts accompanied by music.
+A highlight of the event is the Annual World Gee Haw Whimmy Diddle competition held at 2pm.
+A Whimmy Diddle is an Appalachian mountain toy traditionally made from two sticks of rhododendron.
+Notches are carved into one stick and a propeller is attached to the end.
+Rubbing the notches with the second stick makes the proper spin.
+Can you get it to gee (spin to the right) and haw (spin to the left)?
+Ongoing demonstrations will include traditional woodworking with traditional tools, weaving, spinning, dyeing, broom-making, stone carving, blacksmithing, soap-making, and printmaking.
+Visitors will have the opportunity to try their own hand at some of the crafts at an activity table.
 Main Gallery, Through Sept.
 18 - "Graduating Class of 2024: Haywood Community College's Professional Crafts Program".
-This new generation of craft is lead by instructors Amy Putansu in fiber.
-Brian Wurst in wood, Emily Reason in clay, and Angela Bubash in metals & jewelry.
-This show continues the historical relationship between the Southern

-Highland Craft Guild and Haywood, an educational center of the Guild.
+This new generation of craft is lead by instructors Amy Putansu in fiber, Brian Wurst in wood, Emily Reason in clay, and Angela Bubash in metals & jewelry.
+This show continues the historical relationship between the Southern Highland Craft Guild and Haywood, an educational center of the Guild.
 Students of the Haywood program come from all over, with or without prior experience of craft, and sometimes pursuing it as a second or third career.
 The course of study is challenging, combining craft concentrations with supplemental classes in design, drawing, craft history, business, marketing and photography.
-Permanent Collection Gallery, Ongoing - "Craft Traditions: The Southern Highland Craft Guild Collection".
-The Guild's Permanent Collection is comprised of approximately 2400 craft objects and dates from the late 19th century to present.
+Sept.
+28 - Jan.
+18, 2025 - "New Members of the Southern Highland Craft Guild".
+This show will debut the work of 27 new members of the Southern Highland Craft Guild, accepted into the Guild for their fine quality craftsmanship in 2023 and 2024.
+The room will be filled with wearable, decorative, and sculptural fiber, glass, wood, clay, jewelry, metal, and mixed media.
+Permanent Collection Gallery, Ongoing - "Craft Traditions: ern Highland Craft Guild Colle The Guild's Permanent Collection is comprised of approximately 2400 craft objects and dates from the late 19th century to present.
 Beginning with a donation from Frances Goodrich in 1931, the Permanent Collection serves the Guild's mission of craft conservation and education.
 This new installation will feature over 200 works that highlight our holdings in traditional art: woodcarving, pottery, dolls, basketry, weavings and furniture.
 The subject of this ongoing exhibition is craft history - that of the Southern Highland Craft Guild and the Studio Craft Movement.
 Wells Fargo of Asheville has donated Hardy Davidson's Carvings to the SHCG's Permanent Collection.
 Hailing from Swannanoa, NC, woodcarver Hardy Davidson became a Guild Member in 1944 and was awarded Life membership in 1973.
-Focus Gallery, Through Aug.
-19 - "Hand Over Matter".
-The Southern Highland Craft Guild opens its second member-focused exhibition of the year with "Hand Over Matter," featuring both traditional and contemporary craft by five members of the Guild.
-The colorful glass pieces on display are by Billy Berstein, the clay sculptures by Robert Milnes, marbled silk by Pam Granger Gale, polymer clay jewelry by Tamela Wells, and wood-carved sculptures by Christine Smith.
-Aug.
-23 - Nov.
+Focus Gallery, Through Nov.
 11 - "Beautiful Mystery, featuring both traditional and contemporary craft by five members of the Guild.
 The colorful batik paintings on display are by Robin Ford, the clay pieces by Susan Grier and Joe Frank McKee, jewelry by llene Kay, and wood sculptures by new member, Brian Melton.
 Hours: daily from 9am-6pm.
 Contact: call 828/298-7928 or at (www. southernhighlandguild.org).